kolex24/sql-superstore-analysis/README.md

 - Which product categories and subcategories are the most profitable ?
 - How do sales and profit vary across different region and customer segment ?
 - Are there any seasonal trend affecting sales performance ?
-- Identify tge average total sales per order
+- What is the average total sales per order?
 - How many order is received.
 ## Skills Demonstration
 During the analysis process, a diverse set of skills was demonstrated, including descriptive analysis of the dataset, SQL-based summarization, data transformation techniques, and exploratory statistical analysis to uncover business insight